How the CFO Can be a Change Agent in the Supply Chain

 How the CFO can be a change agent for the supply chain

-An article titled How Brilliant CFOs Use the Supply Chain to Drive Business Value - Do you know the questions you should be askingin Innovation Enterprise targeted at CFOs lists possible areas that can benefit from the CFO’s involvement.
+An article titled How Brilliant CFOs Use the Supply Chain to Drive Business Value in Innovation Enterprise lists possible areas that can benefit from the CFO’s involvement.

 Source: Innovation Enterprise